Robust Collision Detection for Robots with Variable Stiffness Actuation by Using MAD-CNN: Modularized-Attention-Dilated Convolutional Neural Network: Data Collection and Network Training

 All the collected data is normalized to fit within the range of [0, 1].
-The time-series data is segmented using a shifting time window that includes the current data point and the ten past points, with a sampling interval of $t_{I} = 0.01$.
+Furthermore, as shown in Figure \ref{fig:time window}, the time-series data is segmented using a shifting time window that includes the current data point and the ten past points, with a sampling interval of $t_{I} = 0.01$.
 This results in a time window duration of $t_{w} = (11-1) \times 0.01 = 0.1s$.
-The utilization of segmented time-series data with a time window helps mitigate the influence of sensor noise, as suggested by Kim \textit{et al}. \cite{kim2021transferable}.
+The utilization of segmented time-series data with a time window aids in mitigating the influence of sensor noise, as suggested by Kim \textit{et al}. \cite{kim2021transferable}.
 The choice of time step eleven is determined through an evaluation process where the time step is progressively increased until a relatively superior performance is achieved.
+Then, the input to MAD-CNN is shaped as:

-The input to MAD-CNN is shaped as $X = [X^1, X^2]$, where $X^{i}$ represents the input data corresponding to the $i$th joint.
-These $X^{i}$ data are constructed by combining the segmented data, as depicted in Figure \ref{fig:time window}, where $x^{i}(t)$ includes the normalized observed signals, consisting of the joint torque $\tau$ and joint velocity $v$:
+$X^{i}$ represents the input data corresponding to the $i$th joint.
+These $X^{i}$ data are constructed by combining the segmented data, as depicted in Figure \ref{fig:time window} and explained as